PredictiveEcology/SpaDES.tools/cran-comments.md

 ## Release information

-This update deals with recent upstream changes made in dependency package `reproducible`.
+This update drops support for R 4.1 due to changes in dependency packages.
 See `NEWS.md` for a full list of changes.

 ## Test environments